tan-yong-sheng/portfolio_analysis/README.md

 So, if you want to reuse this template, just merely change this two input:

-(1) data inside excel file [here](./input/portfolio_data.xlsx):
+1. data inside excel file [here](./input/portfolio_data.xlsx):

 ![image](./output/portfolio_data.png)

-(2) benchmark symbol you want to compare with
+2. benchmark symbol you want to compare with

-But, take note that the data source is from Yahoo Finance, so please refer the ticker symbol saved t
+But, take note that the data source is from Yahoo Finance, so when you want to change the stock ticker in excel file, please refer that ticker symbol in Yahoo Finance.

 ![image](./output/quantstats-tearsheet.png "Quantstats")